liliumu/LowLevelRequestPatch/README.md

-A project I made this week that hooks browser HTTP requests and outputs them to console.log.
+A project I made this weekend that hooks browser HTTP requests and outputs them to console.log.

 Dev server